Skip to main content

 About

-Chintan Dave, a pharmacoepidemiologist and health economist, joined PETS and Ernest Mario College of Pharmacy in 2019 as an Assistant Professor of Pharmacy.
-He received his pharmacy degree from St. Louis College of Pharmacy (2012), his Ph.D. in Pharmacoepidemiology from University of Florida (2017) and post-doctoral training from Harvard Medical School (2019).
-He has conducted several observational studies on the comparative safety and effectiveness of pharmaceuticals.
-His recent work has focused on the safety and cardiovascular effectiveness of Sodium-glucose co-transporter-2 inhibitors, a newer class of agents used for the management of diabetes.
-Broadly, his work leverages large observational databases and applies advanced statistical and epidemiological methods for confounding adjustment, within the areas of cardiometabolic and geriatric pharmacoepidemiology.
-He has led projects that have culminated in first author publications in leading journals like the New England Journal of Medicine, Annals of Internal Medicine and JAMA: Internal Medicine.
-He is the Assistant Director for industry fellowships at PETS, and the Academic Director at the Rutgers Center for Health Outcomes, Policy, and Economics (HOPE).
-Currently, he serves as the PI of an R01 award from NHLBI and a research award from JDRF.
+Chintan Dave, a pharmacoepidemiologist and health services researcher, is an Associate Professor of Pharmacy and Epidemiology at Rutgers University and the Director at Center for Health Outcomes, Policy, and Economics (HOPE).
+He received his pharmacy degree from St. Louis College of Pharmacy (2012), his Ph.D. in Pharmacoepidemiology from University of Florida (2017) and post-doctoral fellowship training from Harvard Medical School (2019).
+He has conducted several observational studies on the safety, effectiveness, and disparities relating to medication use and outcomes.
+More broadly, his work leverages large real world databases and applies advanced statistical and epidemiological methods for confounding adjustment, within the areas of cardiometabolic pharmacoepidemiology and geriatrics.
+He has led projects that have culminated in publications in leading journals like NEJM, Annals of Internal Medicine, Circulation, Diabetes Care, JAMA: Internal Medicine, and JAMA: Neurology.
+He serves as the PI of two R01 awards from NHLBI and NIDDK, and a research award from Breakthrough T1D (formerly JDRF).

 Research Profile